Palme School

 Prerequisites for the appearance of the Old New Year

-As we've written in an article about the history of ChristmasBefore Peter the Great's decree in 1699, the calendar in Russia was from the creation of the world.
+As we wrote in an article about the history of ChristmasBefore Peter the Great's decree in 1699, the calendar in Russia was from the creation of the world.
 While Europe had already kept the calendar from the Nativity of Christ for a thousand years.

 Peter I, as it is known, was a follower of Western trends.
 Therefore, for the development of international relations decided to switch to the European system of chronology.
-So, on December 31, 7208 inhabitants of Russia went to sleep, and woke up on January 1, 1700.
+On December 31, 7208 inhabitants of Russia went to sleep, and in the morning woke up on January 1, 1700.

 How did it happen that 200 years later the Russian calendar still lagged behind the common European calendar?
 The reason is that in the 16th-18th centuries not all European countries lived by the same calendar.
 Some continued to adhere to the Julian calendar, while most Catholic countries switched to the Gregorian calendar.

 Peter the Great chose the Julian calendar, which was already a few days behind the Gregorian calendar.
-And in 200 years this difference reached 13 days.
+In 200 years, this difference reached 13 days.

 Life on two calendars

-So, Peter the Great switched Russia to the Julian calendar, but the confusion still remained.
-Already in 1700 the difference between the Gregorian and Julian calendars was already 11 days.
+So, Peter the Great switched Russia to the Julian calendar, but there was still confusion.
+In 1700, the difference between the Gregorian and Julian calendars was 11 days.

-It turns out that more than 200 years before 1918 Russian travelers, merchants and statesmen continued to live on two dates.
-For example, if documents were sent to a country with the Gregorian calendar, Russia indicated its own date, and 11-13 days were added for the recipient country.
-It is clear that this was inconvenient for international relations.
-Nevertheless, before the establishment of Soviet power in Russia did not hurry with the calendar reform.
+Until 1918, Russian travelers, merchants and statesmen continued to live on two dates.
+If documents were sent to a country with the Gregorian calendar, Russia indicated its own date, and 11-13 days were added for the recipient country.
+This was inconvenient for international relations.
+However, before the establishment of Soviet power, there was no hurry with the calendar reform.

 How Russia switched to the Gregorian calendar

-Immediately after the revolution, the Soviet authorities decided to radically change the outdated, in their opinion, traditions.
-Thus, on January 24, 1918, a document was issued, according to which after January 31, 1918, February 14 would immediately follow.
-In idea, it was a long overdue necessity.
-After all, most Western countries had long ago switched to the Gregorian calendar.
+Immediately after the revolution, the Soviet authorities decided to radically change outdated traditions.
+On January 24, 1918, a document was issued, according to which after January 31, 1918, February 14 immediately followed.
+By that time, most Western countries had long ago switched to the Gregorian calendar.
 This eliminated the need to double-count dates in international documents.

 By the way, there was an option to not jump 13 days ahead, but annually for 13 years, remove 1 day from the calendar.
 So it would be 364 days a year instead of 365.
 The initiative is interesting and would have been really painless for the people.
 But in this case, the discrepancy between the Soviet and European calendars remained for a long time.
 In addition, every year for 13 years it would have been necessary to take into account the difference in dates in a new way.